Hopf algebras and Tutte polynomials

-Although fairly straight-forward, the following theorem proves to be important.
-It provides a formal definition of what it means for one graph polynomial to generalise or to contain another.
-Moreover, we will use it to show that many known relations between graph polynomials are consequences of natural maps on the Hopf algebra level.
+Although fairly straightforward, the following theorem provides a formal definition of what it means for one graph polynomial to generalise or to contain another.
+We will use it to show that many known relations between graph polynomials result from natural maps on the Hopf algebra level.